Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

-The decision to choose between the two platforms depend entirely on your needs and skill level.
+The decision to choose between the two platforms depends entirely on your needs and skill level.

-There are few things that you absolutely need to keep in mind when starting an online store.
-These key factors will help you decide which platform is better suited for your needs.
+There are a few things that you absolutely need to keep in mind when starting an online store.
+These key factors will help you decide which platform is better suited for your needs:

 - Ease of use – It should be easy to use even for absolute beginners.

-- Payment Methods – It should have support for multiple payment methods (e.g. PayPal, Stripe, other merchant processors).
+- Payment Methods – It should have support for multiple payment methods (e.g., PayPal, Stripe, and other merchant processors).

-- Integrations – Number of services and third party tools you can integrate to grow your business.
+- Integrations – The number of services and third-party tools you can integrate to grow your eCommerce business.

 - Scalability – The platform should be able to scale as your business grows.

 These are the very basic requirements that all online store owners must consider.
-However depending on your need, you may also want to look at other options like shipping, inventory management, invoicing, taxes, etc.
+However, depending on your needs, you may also want to look at other options like shipping, inventory management, invoicing, taxes, dropshipping, etc.